High Voltage (1975 album): Releases

 High Voltage was originally released on Albert Productions only in Australia and New Zealand, and has never been reissued by another label in this format.
 The international version of High Voltage, which was issued on Atlantic Records in 1976, has a different cover art and track listing, with only "She's Got Balls" and "Little Lover" appearing overseas.
 "Baby Please Don't Go", "Soul Stripper", "You Ain't Got a Hold on Me" and "Show Business" were later released on '74 Jailbreak in 1984.
 "Stick Around" (about Scott's inability to hold onto a lover for more than one night) and "Love Song" have been released on Backtracks in 2009.
 The title and artwork were the suggestion of Chris Gilbey of Albert Productions.
 In the 1994 Scott biography Highway to Hell, Gilbey explains that he came up with the concept of "an electricity substation with a dog pissing against it.
 It's so tame now, but back then we thought it was pretty revolutionary."

 Most of the original LP and Cassette releases contain an error to the writing credits for "Baby, Please Don't Go" with credit going to Broonzy (Big Bill Broonzy).
 Broonzy recorded a cover of the song in 1952, but it was in fact "Big" Joe Williams who wrote the song in 1935.
 The error was corrected on all CD releases.

+In 2025, High Voltage and TNT were released in those formats internationally for the first time, as merch on the band's Power Up Tour.